carlosjhr64/CyberBorg/README.txt

 Right now I'm actively developing it and/so it's not really working/functional yet.

-The *.js files should be copied into WZ2100 /skirmish/'s AI directory, and one edit's the rules.js file at the very last line to include player_assits.js.
+The player_assist.js file should be copied into WZ2100 /skirmish/'s AI directory, and one edit's the rules.js file at the very last line to include player_assits.js.
 That's temporary.
 Eventualy, I'll develop it to as standard AI files.

+I'm playing player 0 on the 8 player map, Concrete, with low power level.
+Late I hope to generalize the AI for any position/map.